Altra One 2.5

 Comfort is key for a shoe that is designed to be lightweight and breathable.
 This shoe is so airy that you almost forget it’s a piece of performance footwear.
 The comfort is enhanced due to the design of the toe box.
 With ample room to splay and stretch the toes, most runners will love this comfortable ride.
 The flexibility of the shoe is also very remarkable.
 Comfort is not an issue when you’re able to easily flex and stretch the foot in every stride.
 The high level of comfort also makes these shoes great for casual settings or cross-training scenarios.

 The minimal design of the Altra One 2.5 does impact some of its protection.
-The foot will feel good thanks to the ultra light InnerFlex™ midsole.
+The foot will feel good thanks to the ultralight InnerFlex™ midsole.
 There will be protection against small rocks and simple road debris.
-The FootShape™ toe box also does a great job of protecting the foot from bruised toe nails, giving the ample room to splay comfortably.
+The FootShape™ toe box also does a great job of protecting the foot from bruised toenails, giving them ample room to splay comfortably.
 The A-Bound™ technology found in the midfoot also helps to absorb excessive impact to protect the foot stride after stride over long distances.

 A lightweight shoe like this offers maximum responsiveness.
 Runners will feel a direct connection to the running surface when wearing the Altra One 2.5.
 The roomy toe box allows the foot and toes to land naturally and splay out.
 The weight-balanced Zero Drop™ platform keeps the shoe low profile and doesn’t feel too bulky or rigid for a responsive ride.
 The minimal upper design gives the ankle a chance to flex and respond to the demands of the terrain being covered.
 Runners should have no issues with the amount of responsiveness in this shoe when compared to many of the bulkier, less-responsive options found on the market.